 Battalion Chief Todd Lando (Central Marin FD); Dr. Shannamar Dewey (Camp Fire Evacuee & Survivor) discuss wildfire survival and evacuation strategies.

 Marin voters passed Measure C in March 2020, creating the Marin Wildfire Prevention Authority (MWPA).
 This streamlined public agency brings nearly every community in Marin (Belvedere and Tiburon excluded) together in a coordinated effort to reduce Marin's wildfire risk.

 Look for programs and projects beginning summer 2020.

 FIRESafe MARIN can help your neighborhood achieve Firewise USA recognition.
-Some insurance companies offer substantial discoutnts for Firewise communities!.
+Some insurance companies offer substantial discounts for Firewise communities!

 Marin neighborhoods have achieved Firewise USA recognition to date!

 Your home's first line of defense against an approaching wildfire.
-100' of Defensible Space is required by law to help slow or stop the spread of wildfire, protecting your home from direct flame contact and radiant heat while catching or redirecting wind blown embers.
+100' of Defensible Space is required by law to help slow or stop the spread of wildfire, protecting your home from direct flame contact and radiant heat, and catching or redirecting wind blown embers.